GeoFlood (v1.0.0): Computational model for overland flooding: Adaptive mesh refinement using quadtree meshing

 \subsection{GeoFlood refinement criteria}

 A new AMR strategy based on flags imposed by different refinement criteria has been developed in the GeoFlood code.
-These include: 1).
-Water depth criteria, where refinement is permitted only in wet cell regions by imposing a flag on cells with water depths greater than a certain threshold value and the refinement level is determined by the water depth.
-2).
-Bathymetry flag, used to force refinement in shallow regions where the flow changes rapidly such as near river banks or shorelines.
-3).
-Velocity criteria, which assume that the magnitude of the water velocity in both $x-$ and $y-$ directions is greater than a certain threshold value.
-4).
-Flood source flags, used to force refinement in regions containing the flood source, i.e., the dam in the case of a dam break.
+These include: 1) Water depth criteria, where refinement is permitted only in wet cell regions by imposing a flag on cells with water depths greater than a certain threshold value and the refinement level is determined by the water depth.
+2) Velocity-depth product flag, used to force refinement in shallow regions where the flow changes rapidly such as near river banks or shorelines.
+3) Velocity criteria, which assume that the magnitude of the water velocity in both $x-$ and $y-$ directions is greater than a certain threshold value.
+4) Flood source flags, used to force refinement in regions containing the flood source, i.e., the dam in the case of a dam break.
 This allows the code to refine the flood source at high resolution to capture the flood details along the floodplain and allows the specification of regions to be refined to a given desired resolution by user-specified coordinates and minimum and maximum refinement levels.
-This criteria can also specify regions of less interest where refinement should be avoided 5).
-Flow-grades flag, where refinement is enforced to given levels for depths or velocities greater than user-defined thresholds.
+5) Flow-grades flag, where refinement is enforced to given levels for depths or velocities greater than user-defined thresholds.
 This enables the code to refine regions containing lakes, seas, or rivers in the floodplain at varying intermediate levels compared to the flowing material.